 Graduate School Recognition Awards

-Many degree programs within the University of Georgia offer awards to students seeking a major within their department.
+The Graduate School offers the following awards to recognize graduate students and graduate faculty for their accomplishments.
+Many degree programs within the University of Georgia also offer awards to graduate students within their department.
 Information regarding these departmental awards may be found by visiting the departmental websites.
-The following awards are offered through the Graduate School.

 This award recognizes outstanding research by graduate students.
 Five awards of $1,000 are given annually, one from each of the following five areas: Fine Arts & Humanities, Social Sciences, Life Sciences, Mathematics and Physical Sciences, and Professional and Applied Studies.
 Students who graduate in the calendar year prior to the award being presented at the Annual Research Award banquet in the spring are eligible.
-Students are nominated by their departments and recipients are selected by a faculty committee.
+Each graduate department may nominate one student and recipients are selected by a faculty committee.
+View previous recipients.

 Excellence in Teaching by Graduate Students